ZcashCommunityGrants/arboretum-notes/AllArboristCallNotes/Arborist Call 48-Notes.md

 [49:53] - **Daira**

-We allow nodes to not follow E.O.S halt but we also know that anything before 5.0 is not compatible with NU5.
+We allow nodes to not follow E.O.S halt but we also know that anything before 5.0 is not compatible with NU5. <-- this applies only to zcashd, not Zebra

 [50:09] - **Mark Henderson**